Some containers and their parameters are required for Docksal to work properly. Please see Don’t break your Docksal setup! section.

 $HOME/.docksal/stacks/stack-*.yml- only loads if there is no

-docksal.ymlin the project or if forced by settings the
+docksal.ymlin the project or if forced by setting the

 docksal.yml- extends the stack if